Exploring the Connection Between Sex and Spirituality

 Sexual energy is not limited to the bedroom, and the natural connection between sex and spirituality runs incredibly deep.
 When we talk of the chakras, or energy centers, the center of sexuality — the sacral chakra — also correlates to creativity.
 Fagan brings up the concept of libido, which in psychoanalytic terms is not simply the sex drive — after all, it’s the force that Freud considered to drive life itself.
 “Sex literally creates life, but beyond creating human life, libido is the life force energy behind almost all human behavior [including] sexual, social, creative, biological, psychological, and so on,” Fagan explains.

 She also considers sex to be an inherently sacred act.
-She recognizes the need to protect this sexual energy as it plays a massive role in how we are able to relate to one another and influences our life choices.
+Nevertheless, she recognizes the need to protect this sexual energy as it plays a massive role in relating to one another and influencing our life choices.
 “We want to be conscious, alert, and aware,” she says.
 “For most, there has been a lot of shame through messages and experiences.
 And we need to be gentle with ourselves in working through and clearing that out.”

 Achieving a Balance in Your Own Relationships

-When you envision this experience, consider all aspects of it — including how you want to feel after sex.
-Once you see your ideal end game, it’s time to begin exploring all of the ways that you can get there.
+When you envision this experience, consider all aspects, including how you want to feel after sex.
+Then, once you see your ideal end game, it’s time to begin exploring how you can get there.
 Fagan encourages those who embark on this journey of thinking about sex spiritually and holistically to be kind to themselves and remain curious, as it takes plenty of intention, learning, and unlearning along the way.
 (And as for the pleasure aspect, an all-natural arousal oil can absolutely make the journey getting there even more enjoyable.)